 Weeks Bay Reserve sits 11 miles southeast of Fairhope where the rivers meet the sea.

 This superb reserve is one of 25 in the area which aims to protect shorelines and estuary waters of Mobile Bay for education and research.

-It’s a perfect day out for those interested in discovering more about diverse eco-systems and local wildlife of Alabama.
+I think It’s a perfect day out for those interested in discovering more about diverse eco-systems and local wildlife of Alabama.

-5. Eastern Shore Art Centre
+5. Eastern Shore Art Center

 With a whole host of monthly exhibits, adult and children art classes, and regular organised art walks, it’s a great place to learn about art, and unleash your own creative talents.

 The center boasts a sculpture trail, gift shop and galleries feature art, ceramics and woodwork from Alabama artists.

 6. Tolstoy Park

 Tolstoy Park is home to the Henry Stuart House, built by an Englishman of the same name who emigrated to America.

 Henry was living in Idaho when he was advised to move to a warmer climate due to a health condition.
 He purchased the land outside Fairhope and named it Tolstoy Park.